 What is a hormonal assessment for women or men?

-Are you wondering why and how to carry out a hormonal assessment?
-Have you ever heard of it without really knowing what it is?
-You are in the right place.
-This test can be very useful for detecting hormonal imbalances, especially if you want to become pregnant.
-Fertility problems, menstrual disorders, mood changes...
-Understanding your hormonal levels helps you find suitable solutions.
-In this article, we explain everything about hormonal balance in women and men.
-Let's go !
+Wondering why and how to get a hormone test?
+Have you heard about it before but aren't sure what it is?
+You've come to the right place.
+This test can be very useful for detecting hormonal imbalances, especially if you're trying to get pregnant.
+Fertility issues, menstrual disorders, mood swings...
+Understanding your hormone levels helps you find appropriate solutions.
+In this article, we'll explain everything about hormone testing for women and men.
+Let's get started!

 First of all, what are hormones?
-These are chemical substances produced by the endocrine glands, and which come from several organs:
+They are chemical substances produced by the endocrine glands, and which come from several organs:

 • the base of the brain (where the pituitary gland and hypothalamus are located);